 He was convicted of criminally negligent homicide for running over the mother of his child.
 Now comes the fight over who will raise their son.

-May 23—Laura Fehrs opened the door of the truck, speeding down a two-lane highway in the Kodiak spring twilight.
+May 24—Laura Fehrs opened the door of the truck, speeding down a two-lane highway in the Kodiak spring twilight.
 The new mother closed it and opened it again.

 The father of her baby was driving fast, weaving over the centerline.